react-boilerplate/react-boilerplate/docs/general/introduction.md

 - `babel-polyfill` is imported.
 This enables cool stuff like generator functions, `Promise`s, etc.
 - A redux `store` is instantiated.
-- A `history` object is created, which remembers all the browsing history of your app.
+- A `history` object is created, which remembers all the browsing history for your app.
 This is used by the router to know which page your users visit. (very useful for analytics, by the way)
 - A Router is set up, with all of your routes.
 See [`routes.js`](https://github.com/mxstbr/react-boilerplate/blob/master/app/routes.js)
 - Hot module replacement setup.
 - i18n internationalization support setup.